Dino (The Flintstones): Background

 Although Dino had already appeared earlier in the series' first season (such as the episode "No Help Wanted" and "Arthur Quarry's Dance Class" - these episodes were made after the "Snorkasaurus Hunter" but aired before), Dino is portrayed quite differently in the first season's 18th episode "The Snorkasaurus Hunter".
 In this episode, Fred and his friend Barney Rubble are on a camping trip, trying to hunt a snorkasaurus.
 Unlike Dino's other appearances, the snorkasaurus in this episode speaks and behaves toward Fred and Barney in a manner similar to comedian Phil Silvers.
 At the end of the episode, the Flintstones take in the dinosaur; the snorkasaurus (called "Dino" at one point by Wilma) is seen acting like a butler for the Flintstones: answering the telephone, dusting, and ironing.
-Dino in this episode is also slightly larger than in other appearances, walks on his hind legs, and has purple skin instead of his varying pink-to-red color, which seems to vary from episode-to-episode during this early period, but is permanently purple after this episode.
-After this episode, Dino is permanently portrayed as behaving in a doglike fashion.
+Dino in this episode is also slightly larger than in other appearances, walks on his hind legs, and has purple skin instead of his varying pink-to-red color, which seems to vary from episode-to-episode during this early period, but is consistently portrayed as purple after this episode.
+After this episode, Dino is also portrayed as behaving in a doglike fashion.

 Dino's origins are explained in the episode "Dino Disappears", which originally aired on October 10, 1963.
 In it, Wilma states that Dino followed Fred home because Fred was playing with him.
 Fred counters by saying he was merely trying to chase him away.
 This seems to refer to the episode "Snorkasaurus Hunter" where Fred and Barney's playing was actually hunting him down and Dino's following him was actually Dino sneaking onto the car.

 Post-original series, Dino appears in most of the series' spin-offs, except during the first season of The Pebbles and Bamm-Bamm Show.
 There, Dino is replaced by Wooly, a dwarf mammoth, as the Flintstone family's pet.
 However, starting with the following series The Flintstone Comedy Hour, Dino once again becomes a regular character.

-In the 1980-1982 series The Flintstone Comedy Show, Dino is featured in his own segment, "Dino and Cavemouse", where Dino tries futilely to capture a pesky mouse in the Flintstone household.
+In the 1980–1982 series The Flintstone Comedy Show, Dino is featured in his own segment, "Dino and Cavemouse", where Dino tries futilely to capture a pesky mouse in the Flintstone household.
 The segments bear some similarities to classic cat-and-mouse cartoons such as Tom and Jerry.

-Dino later appears as a puppy in 1986-1988 series The Flintstone Kids (including his own segment, "Dino's Dilemmas"), as Pebbles and Bamm-Bamm's babysitter in the short-lived 1996 series Cave Kids, and also starred in his own two 7-minute short cartoons, Dino: Stay Out!
+Dino later appears as a puppy in 1986–1988 series The Flintstone Kids (including his own segment, "Dino's Dilemmas"), as Pebbles and Bamm-Bamm's babysitter in the short-lived 1996 series Cave Kids, and also starred in his own two 7-minute short cartoons, Dino: Stay Out!
 (1995) and Dino: The Great Egg-Scape (1997).

-In 2020, Dino is featured in the new series Yabba-Dabba Dinosaurs.
+In 2020, Dino is featured in the new series Yabba Dabba Dinosaurs.
 Similar to Cave Kids, the show focuses on the lives of Pebbles and Bamm-Bamm, who are joined by Dino for many adventures in the Stone Age.